You are high-school student

 Here are two BTS that we recommend:

-We advise you to inquire about the prerequisites of the institution you are interested in for your third year after high school, in order to choose the most suitable BTS.
+If you wish to continue your studies after your BTS, we recommend researching the prerequisites of the institution you’re interested in for your third year post-Bac, to choose the most appropriate BTS.

 ‘Classe Préparatoire aux Grandes Écoles’ (CPGE)

-The Classe Préparatoire aux Grandes Écoles is a two-year course that allows students to increase their knowledge in different disciplines, with the aim of subsequently entering an engineering school, a Grande école or university.
+The Classe Préparatoire aux Grandes Écoles (CPGE) is a two-year programme designed to enhance high school graduates’ knowledge across various disciplinary fields, with the aim of subsequently entering an engineering school, a prestigious higher education institution, or a university.

 We recommend that you choose a scientific CPGE.